Invasive Cardiovascular Technician: Salary, Requirements & Career Info

 Salary Info for Cardiovascular Technicians

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for a cardiovascular technician in 2009 was $49,730 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for a cardiovascular technician or technologist in May 2012 was $53,050 (www.bls.gov).
 This varied significantly by the state and type of medical facility in which they worked.

 Training and Credential Requirements